Figure

 Heavy fluxonium targets a “hardware-protected” operating regime where coherence is improved by circuit design rather than solely by control optimization.
 By engineering large effective mass in phase space and operating at sweet spots, matrix elements for dominant noise channels are strongly suppressed.
 This architecture is a practical bridge between conventional superconducting qubits and more strongly protected designs such as 0-π.

-• Large anharmonicity enables selective control with low leakage.
+• Large anharmonicity (GHz-scale) enables selective control with low leakage

-• Heavy fluxonium is a strong candidate for low-error bosonic/encoded hybrid stacks.
+• Confirmed heavy fluxonium as a strong candidate for low-error bosonic/encoded hybrid stacks

 Key Metrics